Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: proposal

 \subsection{Numerical simulations}

 Following the protocol discussed in Section \ref{section3B}, we model the qutrits and cavities in Qutip \cite{Johansson2012,Johansson2013} for numerical simulations, with the microwave drives applied during the stabilization process.
-Details of the simulation are given in Appendix B. Analyzing the simulation results, we now study the protocol's effectiveness as well as its performance with increased number of qutrits in the chain.
+Details of the simulation are given in Appendix~\ref{app:c}.
+Analyzing the simulation results, we now study the protocol's effectiveness as well as its performance with an increased number of qutrits in the chain.

-As is shown in Fig.~\ref{fig3}(a), an adjacent pair of qutrits is initialized in a maximally mixed state of the nine-dimensional Hilbert space. \kz{This choice of initial state is only a matter of convenience and not necessity for the protocol.} The system then evolves under the driven dissipative protocol which consists of always-on drives.
+As is shown in Fig.~\ref{fig3}(a), an adjacent pair of qutrits is initialized in a maximally mixed state of the nine-dimensional Hilbert space. \kz{This choice of initial state is only a matter of convenience and not necessary for the protocol.} The system then evolves under the driven dissipative protocol which consists of always-on drives.
 For the qutrit pair, all five states representing $S_\mathrm{total} =2$ have their state population converging to zero in the course of the protocol, while the four states in subspace $S_\mathrm{total} \in \{0,1\}$ are preserved and stabilized.
 The protocol effectively eliminates the $S_\mathrm{total} =2$ subspace while steering the system into the $S_\mathrm{total} \in \{0,1\}$ subspace.
-Figure \ref{fig3}(b) shows the total four state population in subspace $S_\mathrm{total} \in \{0,1\}$, which is the two-qutrit AKLT subspace.
-For stabilization time from about 500 ns, the curve can be well fitted with an exponential function $y=Ae^{-bx}+C$.
-In later analysis, the fitting parameter $C$ is extracted as the final fidelity of the target subspace and $b$ as the stabilization rate, with the convergence time for the protocol calculated as $1/b$.
+Figure \ref{fig3}(b) shows the total four-state population in subspace $S_\mathrm{total} \in \{0,1\}$, which is the two-qutrit AKLT subspace. \refeo{The curve can be well fitted with an exponential function $y=Ae^{-bx}+C$.} In later analysis, the fitting parameter $C$ is extracted as the final fidelity of the target subspace and $b$ as the stabilization rate, with the convergence time for the protocol calculated as $1/b$.

-The protocol therefore drives the spin-1 chain into the AKLT manifold.
+The protocol, therefore, drives the spin-1 chain into the AKLT manifold.
 The resulting quantum state within this manifold may be a pure state, contain coherences within the AKLT manifold, or be a mixed state depending on the initial conditions at the start of the protocol.

+Extended from the two-qutrit case, we study the evolution of the system with 2, 3, and 4 \refeo{qutrits} in the AKLT chain. \refeo{Here, the effective Hamiltonian of the ``0-photon drive'' and the ``$n$-photon drive'' can be viewed as}